SESYNC-ci/advanced-tidyverse-lesson/slides/intro.Rmd

 - Read a folder of tabular files into one data frame
 - Efficiently manipulate string and date vectors
-- Format parts of text in ggplot labels
+- Format ggplot labels with markdown syntax
-- Rearrange factor levels
+- Rearrange and find all combinations of factor levels

 ===